shubhadapaithankar/Shubhadapaithankar/README.md

 ### Hi there, I'm Shubhada 👋

-MS Student with a demonstrated history of working in the information technology and services industry with professional and academic experience in SRE (Site Reliability Engineering).
+Software Engineer with a demonstrated history of working in the information technology and services industry with professional and academic experience in SRE (Site Reliability Engineering).

 <h3 align="center"></h3>